 The Veterans Association of Real Estate Professionals (VAREP) states that VA loans can actually close faster than conventional mortgages by up to two days.
 In general, closing times are comparable between VA and non-VA backed loans.

 - Limited Buyers – If you do not live near a military base, you may not even consider that many qualified service members live nearby.
 There are around 22 million combined veterans and active duty military in the U.S., according to the National Center for Veterans Analysis and Statistics.
-The National Association of Realtors estimates that around 16.4 million of these service members have mortgage loans, with 12% of those as VA loans.
+The National Association of Realtors (NAR) estimates that around 16.4 million of these service members had mortgage loans in 2014.
+The NAR's 2018 Veterans & Active Military Home Buyers Profile reported that 77% of active-duty military homeowners and 58% of veteran homeowners have VA loans.

-That leaves a potential of over 6 million veterans as buyers, not to mention those who hold non-VA loans and may retain their entitlement for the purchase of a different home.
+That leaves a potential of about 6 million veterans as buyers, not to mention those who hold non-VA loans and may retain their entitlement for the purchase of a different home.

 If you are selling your home, please do not exclude VA-backed loan applicants from your pool of buyers.
 They have put up with enough during their service time to our country and do not need any added difficulty in finding the home of their dreams.